asnaencorerpg/asnaencorerpg.github.io/dox/CASxx.md

 **Relop**

 Optional.
-A comparison operator that must be one of the accepted ECR relational operators, such as &gt;, =, *NE, *GT, etc.
+A comparison operator that must be one of the accepted ECR relational operators, such as >, =, *NE, *GT, etc.

 **F2**